farooq-teqniqly/dometrain-k8s/README.md

 2. Install the **Kubernetes** extension for Visual Studio Code.

 ### Docker Desktop
-Install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) as it is needed for the Kind tool explained in the next section.
+Install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) and ensure it is running as it is needed for the Kind tool explained in the next section.

 ### kind
 `kind` is a tool for running local Kubernetes clusters using Docker container “nodes”.